davkk/masters-thesis/typst/main.typ

 // TODO: write something more?

 The collider has completed two successful periods of data collection, the first Run 1 (2010--2013), and the other Run 2 (2015--2018).
-The current operational phase, *Run 3*, began in 2022 following the second, long shutdown (LS2) @lhc-upgrade.
+The current operational phase, *Run 3*, began in 2022 following the second long shutdown (LS2) @lhc-upgrade.
 After numerous upgrades, the LHC now features proton-proton collisions at a center-of-mass energy of 13.6 TeV, an increase from the 13 TeV utilized in Run 2.
-This higher energy helps in further studies and improves measurement precision and analysis statistics.
+This higher energy helps in further studies and improves measurement precision and overall analysis.

 == The ALICE experiment